Pennsylvania Termination Laws

 1. $1.26 Million Awarded to Former Police Officer in Retaliation Case Against Borough of Dunmore

 In Smith v.
-Borough of Dunmore, the plaintiff, Thomas Smith, a former police officer, was awarded $1.26 million in a wrongful termination lawsuit.
-Smith alleged that he was terminated in retaliation for filing a grievance about unfair labor practices and for his support of a political candidate opposed by the borough officials.
-Smith’s termination was claimed to be in violation of his First Amendment rights to free speech and association.
-The jury found that Smith’s termination was retaliatory and awarded him $1.26 million, which included compensation for lost wages, emotional distress, and punitive damages.
+Borough of Dunmore, Thomas Smith, a former police officer, was awarded $1.26 million in a wrongful termination lawsuit.
+Smith claimed that he was terminated in retaliation for filing a grievance over unfair labor practices and for supporting a political candidate opposed by borough officials.
+Smith’s termination was found to be in violation of his First Amendment rights to free speech and association.

 Key lessons learned from this case:

-Public employees have the right to free speech and can challenge wrongful termination if they believe it was retaliatory for exercising their First Amendment rights.
+• Public employees have the right to free speech and can challenge wrongful termination if they believe it was retaliatory for exercising their First Amendment rights.
 This case demonstrates the protections afforded to employees under the First Amendment.

 2. Pennsylvania Supreme Court Rules in Favor of Employee in Gender Discrimination Lawsuit Against Harpster